UIUC-iSchool-DataStories/fall2020/week03/lecture03.md

 ## Data Setting: Where does our story take place?

-Now we’ve added another property to the display.
-Maybe we’ve  changed our scales and annotated it with some markers.
+Now we've added another property to the display.
+Maybe we've  changed our scales and annotated it with some markers.
 <!-- .element: class="left_abs" style="width: 50%"-->